benjay10/app-poc-diff/FUTUREWORK.md

 *   A timestamp is not a good way of keeping state consistent.
 Use vector clocks, Lamport clocks, ... instead.
 *   Storing files is slow and quickly becomes a mess.
-*   Periodically requesting data is bad practice (im my opinion).
+*   Periodically requesting data is bad practice (in my opinion).
 Rely instead on socket connections
 *   ... more?

 ## Storing of triples